The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Results and discussion

-Bottom right panel on Figure \ref{FigResultsClouds} provides a first glimpse over the properties of the retrieved aerosols for each model, showing their opacity at $\lambda = 1.0$ $\mu$m.
+The bottom-right panel in Fig. \ref{FigResultsClouds} provides a first glimpse over the properties of the retrieved aerosols for each model, showing their opacity at $\lambda = 1.0$ $\mu$m.
 Figure \ref{FigOpacitiesClouds}, instead, shows the retrieved cloud optical depth at the 1 bar layer along the whole spectral range for each of the input spectral data and for both aerosol parametrisations.
-We can identify three main aerosol spectral trends, which will be partially correlated with the aerosol opacity in Figure \ref{FigResultsClouds}.
+We can identify three main aerosol spectral trends, which is partially correlated with the aerosol opacity, as seen in Fig. \ref{FigResultsClouds}.

-The first group is formed by the clouds defined using MOPSMAP for the Tiberius, Eureka and Carter spectra.
+The first group is formed by the clouds defined using MOPSMAP for the Tiberius, Eureka, and Carter spectra.
 Their overall opacity value is comparable with that retrieved when using flat parametrisations (see Fig. \ref{FigResultsClouds}).
 However, in terms of the dependence with wavelength, they are not producing flat extinctions anymore.
-With similar retrieved mean particle size close to $r_{eff} \approx 3.5$ $\mu$m they reproduce an opacity slightly growing with wavelength.
-As mentioned in \cite{Roy2025}, the small bump in the spectra, which is statistically favoured with respect to a flat extinction, can hide the contribution from the $\rm{H_2S}$ and prevents its detection.
+With similar retrieved mean particle size close to $r_{eff} \approx 3.5$ $\mu$m, they reproduce an opacity slightly growing with wavelength.
+As mentioned in \cite{Roy2025}, the small bump in the spectra, which is statistically favoured with respect to a flat extinction, can hide the contribution from the $\rm{H_2S}$ and prevent its detection.